 When head to wind or our bow is ever near the other boat's balls, or we are on our final approach to start, The Bow is on the bow ready for the Dial Ups, telling The Driver where the leader's balls are anytime we are pushing, and telling The Driver how far from the line we are on the Final Approach.

 The Bow also keeps an eye up the course for wind (watching the water and any races on the beat).

-When we are maneuvering in the prestart (circling, etc.), The Pit is on the starboard side genoa sheet.
+When we are maneuvering in the prestart (circling, etc.), The Bow is on the starboard side genoa sheet.
 If either trimmer needs help, just call for help (four hands).
 We usually never use winch handles in the prestart until we are on our final approach on starboard tack, at which time the handles are loaded for final trim (port winch) and tack prep (starboard winch).

 If well above the starting line in light air, and the call is possible hoist of the spinnaker, we are NOT unbeaking the pole.
 It is a normal tack set.
 Then, once the spinnaker is set and flying, we put the pole back down on the foredeck.
+If there is a dedicated Tactician, The Main Trimmer goes forward to do Pit and the Tactician takes the main sheet.